+by Ross Beckley One of the darker and more difficult days I have had to endure in my career was attending “Shadowland”.
 Located in the middle of an industrial area in the heart of a major city, surrounded by a high security fence, the building is an older style warehouse with no signage.
 It appears … Continue reading Shadowland

 Reverend D. Dean Young Senior Chaplain and President Pinellas Chaplains’ Association Inc The day had been a pleasant one, I had spent it with my family preparing for Christmas festivities.
 I was holding my youngest son when the alert went off.
 It said: Signal 7, PD/EMS Involvement, veh vs mc, engulfed in flames.
 The location was … Continue reading Living Someone Else’s Worst Day

 by an Anonymous Dispatcher At one time or another, anyone who has worked in Emergency Services for more than a few months will get asked, what was your worst call?
 This is a question we hate after being asked the first time.
 How do you quantify and qualify "the worst?"
 Does "the worst" have specific … Continue reading What Was Your Worst Call?

 by Rick Workman I post this in honor of those members of fire/rescue/EMS/law enforcement who have gone to their rest.
 I have been in the position to say goodbye to some of my "Heroes" and mentors, and it's a hard place to stand.
 I thank you all for what I received from each of you. … Continue reading HEROES